lamar-shreveport/odin-rock-paper-scissors/readme.md

-This is a javascript implementation of the game Tic Tac Toe.
+This is a javascript implementation of the game Rock, Paper, Scissors